-The TFM-566 transceiver should be installed and function tested.
+The TFM-500 transceiver should be installed and function tested.
 The antenna VSWR should be checked.
-A forward/reverse power check with a in-line wattmeter should show no more than 10% reflected power.
-For the following tests, insure that the power switch is in the high position.
+A forward/reverse power check with an in-line wattmeter should show no more than 10% reflected power.
+For the following tests, ensure that the power switch is in the high position.